IBM-Cloud/docs/services/CloudAutomationManager/cam_deploying.md

 <!-- Use ordered list markup for the step section.
 Include code examples as needed. -->

-1. Click **Library**.
+<ol><li>Click <strong>Template Library</strong>.</li>
-2. Click **Bring your own template** if you want to create and deploy a template from scratch or click one of the pre-built templates.
+<li>Click <strong>Bring your own template</strong> if you want to create and deploy a template from scratch or click one of the pre-built templates.</li>
-3. If you selected a pre-built template, read the information about the template and click **Deploy an Instance**.
+<li>Run one of the following procedures:
-4. In the Deploy Instance pane, provide the required information as the instance name.
-If you are creating a template from scratch, specify the template format (JSON or HCL) and the type of the cloud provider where you want to deploy the template.
+<ul><li>If you are creating a template from scratch, run the following steps:
+ <ol><li>Specify the instance name, the template format (JSON or HCL), and the type of the cloud provider where you want to deploy the template.</li>
-5. Click **Next**.
+ <li>Click <strong>Next</strong>.</li>
-6. If you are deploying a template from scratch, enter the template code in the **Template Code Editor** or import the template code from a file or from a URL by clicking **Select source**.
-The template must be in HCL or JSON format depending on what you specified in the previous Deploy Instance pane.
+ <li>Enter the template code or import it from a file or from a URL by clicking <strong>Select source</strong>.
+The template must be in HCL or JSON format depending on what you specified in the previous pane.</li>

- If you are deploying a pre-built template, you do not need to change the template code displayed in the **Template Code Editor**.
-7. Click **Next**.
+ <li>Click <strong>Next</strong>.</li>
-8. Enter the required deployment parameters as, for example, the connection to the cloud provider where you want to deploy the template.
+ <li>Enter the required deployment parameters as, for example, the connection to the cloud provider where you want to deploy the template.

- The cloud connection list only contains the connections defined for the type of cloud provider where you can deploy the template.
-For information about cloud connections, see [Managing connections](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_managing_connections.html).
+ <p>The cloud connection list only contains the connections defined for the type of cloud provider where you can deploy the template.
+For information about cloud connections, see <a href="https://console.{DomainName}/docs/services/CloudAutomationManager/cam_managing_connections.html" target="_blank">Managing connections</a>).</p></li>

-9. Click **Deploy**.
+ <li>Click <strong>Deploy</strong>.
 The instance window is displayed.
+ <p>In the instance window, you can see the instance status, the instance information, and the related resource details.
+You can view or download the instance logs and you can also access the template from which the instance was deployed.</p></li></ol></li>
+<li>If you are deploying a pre-built template, run the following steps:
+ <ol><li>Read the information about the template and click <strong>Deploy Template</strong>.
+ <p>You do not need to change the template code displayed in the <strong>Template Source</strong> tab.</p></li>
+ <li>Specify the instance name and enter the required deployment parameters as, for example, the connection to the cloud provider where you want to deploy the template.
+   <p>The cloud connection list only contains the connections defined for the type of cloud provider where you can deploy the template.
+For information about cloud connections, see <a href="https://console.{DomainName}/docs/services/CloudAutomationManager/cam_managing_connections.html" target="_blank">Managing connections</a>).</p></li>
+   <li>Click <strong>Deploy</strong>.
+The instance window is displayed.

- In the instance window, you can see the instance status, the instance information, and the related resource details.
-You can view or download the instance logs and you can also access the template from which the instance was deployed.
+   <p>In the instance window, you can see the instance status, the instance information, and the related resource details.
+You can view or download the instance logs and you can also access the template from which the instance was deployed.</p></li></ol></li></ul></li></ol>